Divorce solicitors: here for you at a difficult time

 Since the introduction of no-fault divorce in April 2022, ending a marriage in England and Wales has become simpler and more accessible.

-Surveys suggest that around 25% of divorces are now initiated without a solicitor, often referred to as “DIY” or self-serve divorces.
+Many divorces are being initiated without a solicitor, and are often referred to as “DIY” or self-serve divorces.
 These applications are most common in straightforward cases where there are no disputes over finances or children.
 Online platforms have made the process faster and more cost-effective, particularly for younger couples or those confident managing paperwork themselves.

 However, while filing may be simpler, divorce remains a legal process with long-term financial and family consequences.